ngOfficeUIFabric/ng-officeuifabric/docs/guides/TESTING.md

 expect(child).toHaveClass('active');// <<---- jasmine-jquery assertion
 ```

-**Note** on using mouse events with jQuery in your specs.
-For handling mouse events from jQuery object we included a special fix for PhantomJS browser, because it has an issue with raising this events.
-If you are experience a problem with raising event from jQuery object, you still can use native angular's jqLite event trigger, i.e. `$element.triggerHandler('click')`.
+**Note** on using mouse events with jQuery in your specs: for handling mouse events from jQuery object we included a special fix for PhantomJS browser, because it has an issue with raising this events.
+If you are experiencing a problem with raising event from jQuery object, you still can use native angular's jqLite event trigger, i.e. `$element.triggerHandler('click')`.

 ## Test Validation